Founder & CEO of Love4Bukwo Medical Center

-Peter Ole-Sabay, Founder & CEO of Love4Bukwo Hospital in Eastern Uganda, holds a B.A. in Global Health from Arizona State University.
+Peter Ole-Sabay, Founder & CEO of Love4Bukwo Medical Center in Eastern Uganda, holds a B.A. in Global Health from Arizona State University.
 Mr. Ole-Sabay has 20 years of healthcare experience, working in several healthcare facilities in the US and has worked extensively on solving global health disparities in East Africa, including HIV/AIDS prevention.
 While at ASU, Mr. Ole-Sabay spearheaded an HIV/AIDS program in Tanzania and Uganda as well as facilitated discussions in Kenya in High schools.

 Mr. Ole-Sabay was a recipient of the Benjamin A. Gilman International Scholarship, an award he used to teach HIV prevention in East Africa.
 He is a certified health facilitator and trainer through Heal International.
 In the past Mr. Ole-Sabay also helped to start a clinic and a dialysis unit in Eldoret, Kenya.

-Co-Founder & Chief Medical Officer of Love4Bukwo Hospital
+Co-Founder & Chief Operating Officer of Love4Bukwo Medical Center

-Dr. Margaret Sabay, RN, FNP-C, PHD is a medical practitioner in Arizona.
-Presently, Dr. Sabay is the Chief Infectious Disease Officer at Grand Canyon University and works as a clinician at the Health and Wellness Clinic on campus.
-Dr. Sabay also works part-time at FastMed Urgent Care as a provider.
-Dr. Sabay is looking to relocate back to Uganda once the hospital is operational so she can be both the healthcare provider and Chief Medical Officer.
+Dr. Margaret Sabay, RN, FNP-C, PHD was a medical practitioner in Arizona.
+She was the Chief Infectious Disease Officer at Grand Canyon University and worked as a clinician at the Health and Wellness Clinic on campus.
+Dr. Sabay also worked part-time at FastMed Urgent Care as a provider.
+Dr. Sabay has now relocated back to Uganda so she can be both a healthcare provider and Chief Operating Officer.

-Originally from Bukwo, Mrs. Sabay grew up in the time of the HIV pandemic and saw colleagues and friends die due to complications from HIV/AIDS.
+Originally from Bukwo, Dr. Sabay grew up in the time of the HIV pandemic and saw colleagues and friends die due to complications from HIV/AIDS.
 In

 response she helped open an orphanage to take in children whose parents had died of the disease.
-She is the Co-founder, Chief Medical Officer and Head of Infectious Diseases at Love4Bukwo Regional Hospital, bringing her experience and deep commitment to this remarkable Global Health work.
+She is the Co-founder, Chief Operating Officer and Head of Infectious Diseases at Love4Bukwo Medical Center, bringing her experience and deep commitment to this remarkable Global Health work.